CBSE Class 12 Maths Syllabus 2017-2018 Season

 Unit VI: Probability

-Conditional probability, multiplication theorem on probability. independent events, total probability, Baye’s theorem, Random variable and its probability distribution, mean and variance of random variable.
+Conditional probability, multiplication theorem on probability. independent events, total probability, Baye’s theorem, Random variable and its probability distribution, mean and variance of a random variable.
 Repeated independent (Bernoulli) trials and Binomial distribution